SebastienPittet/tutorials/exoscale_documentation/compute/80_snapshots.md

 ---

 Snapshots provide a way to get point-in-time recovery for your Instance.
 In a typical usage example you would Snapshot your Instance before applying patches.
-Once the patches are installed, if your tests are not satisfying or an eventual incompatibility is introduced, you can revert to the Snapshot and restore the previous working state.
+Once the patches are installed, if your tests are not satisfying or an incompatibility is introduced, you can revert to the Snapshot and restore the previous working state.

 ![Snapshots are located in the instance detail screen](../img/compute/snapshot.png)